 How much should you have saved at the end of retirement?

 When asked this question, I am always hesitant to answer.
 This is not because I don’t know what to say, but because there’s no straight answer to this.

-How much you have when you finally decide to suspend working till the end of your days depends on how you want to live when you retire.
+How much you have when you finally decide to suspend working depends on how you want to live on when you retire.

 I have some friends who spend a lot.
 When they get some money, they get new phones, go to parties, and then spend on friends till they get another big bonus.

 People like this would maintain the same behavior in their retirement days.
 They would probably get the latest BMW and buy a mansion with a large swimming pool in the back.
 These people need to have millions sitting in their bank account when they finally wrap up.

 Meanwhile, someone who is less keen on spending may decide to save less, although he may end up wishing he saved more when he finally wants to travel to see the world.